 So, where do you begin?
 Hu recommends starting with a lotion-type sunscreen so you, “have a good base.”
 From there, reapplication throughout the day may be easier in the form of a spray, especially for those hairier or harder to reach spots.
 “Spray sunscreens are effective when used properly,” says New York City-based dermatologist Joshua Zeichner, M.D, F.A.A.D.
 “Hold the can one inch from the skin and spray until the skin glistens, then rub it in.”
 Rubbing in the product is essential for protection, and most are unaware it is necessary.

 A general rule of thumb for the aerosol sprays?
 “If you do not see the sunscreen on the skin, then it is not there,” says Zeichner.

-Hu, however, isn’t a fan of the spray options.
+Hu, however, is not a fan of the spray options.
 “I personally don’t recommend sunscreen spray as much because the mist is difficult to control, and the amount that that mist gets to stay on your skin varies greatly with the wind and air humidity,” she says.

 Proper sunscreen application is all about maintenance and efficiency.

 Though, a 2018 study published in the Journal of the American Academy of Dermatology cited that, “If current trends continue, sprays will soon overtake lotions as the primary sunscreen formulation.”